spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/build-provider-images.md

 tags: ["edge"]
 ---

+In this guide, you will use the CanvOS utility to build provider images for your Edge deployment.
 Provider images are Kairos-based images containing the OS and the desired Kubernetes versions.
-These images install an immutable Operating System (OS) and software dependencies compatible with a specific Kubernetes version at runtime, i.e., during the cluster deployment.
+These images install an immutable Operating System (OS) and software dependencies compatible with a specific Kubernetes version during the cluster deployment.
 A provider image is used in the OS and the Kubernetes layer when creating a cluster profile.
 These container images are downloaded during the installation by the Edge Installer and converted to disk images for the system to boot into.

-In this guide, you will use the CanvOS utility to build provider images.
+The following files are used to customize the provider images:

+- **.arg**.
+This file specifies the OS as well as the Kubernetes version, image tags and image registry information.
+  - Some arguments in the **.arg** file are also used to build the Edge Installer ISO.
+- **Dockerfile**.
+This file allows you to install dependencies and modify your OS image.

 ## Prerequisites